 Before you install Azure AD Connect, there are a few things that you need.

 - An Azure subscription or an Azure trial subscription.
-This is only required for accessing the Azure portal and not for using Azure AD Connect.
-If you are using PowerShell or Office 365 you do not need an Azure subscription to use Azure AD Connect.
-If you have an Office 365 license you can also use the Office 365 portal.
-With a paid Office 365 license you can also get into the Azure portal from the Office 365 portal.
+This subscription is only required for accessing the Azure portal and not for using Azure AD Connect.
+If you are using PowerShell or Office 365, then you do not need an Azure subscription to use Azure AD Connect.
+If you have an Office 365 license, then you can also use the Office 365 portal.
+With a paid Office 365 license, you can also get into the Azure portal from the Office 365 portal.

 - You can also use the Azure AD preview functionality in the Azure portal.
 This portal does not require an Azure license.